dotmailer/dotmailer-magento-extension/README.md

 - Payment method for orders.
 - Check for feature active for disabled accounts.
 - Disable sync for not mapped addressbooks.
-- App emaulation to match the env the order.
+- App emulation to match the env the order.
 - Subdomain dynamic urls.
 - Buttons to run sync services.
 - Ajax reset of the contacts for an updated addressbooks.